 BarnebyLives: an R package to create herbarium specimen labels and clean spreadsheets

+Reed Berkendorf

 Premise: Depositing specimens to herbaria is a time consuming task.
 Many institutions have reduced the amount of funding for herbaria, and universities have reduced the amount of education dedicated to curatorial tasks and specimen deposition.
 Despite this, the continual generation of herbaria specimens are essential for current and future research in evolution and ecology.
-In order to faciliate the continued growth of herbaria BarnebyLives was developed as tool to supplement collection notes, perform geographic and, taxonomic informatic processes, enact spell checks, produce labels, and submit digital data for fast accessioning of specimens Methods and Results: BarnebyLives uses geospatial data from the U.S. Census Bureau to provide political jurisdiction information, and data from other sources, including the United States Geological Survey, to supplement collection notes by providing information on abiotic site conditions.
-It uses inhouse spell checks to verify the spelling of a collection at all taxonomic ranks, the IPNI standard author database to check standard author abbreviations, and the Royal Botanic Garden Kews ‘Plants of the World Online’ to check for nomenclatural innovations.
-Optionally the package writes driving directions to sites using Google Maps.
-The package outputs data in a tabular format, as well as a spatial format, for review by the user to accept or confirm changes, before dynamically rendering labels using LaTeX.
-Conclusions: BarnebyLives provides accurate political and physical information, reduces typos, provides users the most current taxonomic opinions, generates driving directions to sites, and produces aesthetically appealing labels and shipping manifests in a matter of minutes.
+BarnebyLives was developed as tool to assist with herbarium accessioning by supplementing collection notes, perform geographic and, taxonomic informatic processes, enact spell checks, produce labels, and submit digital data for fast accessioning of specimens